ppy/osu-wiki/wiki/Gameplay/Multiplayer/en.md

 No ranked score or performance points are awarded for `Tag co-op` or `Tag-team VS` matches.

-For `Tag co-op`, the result shown is the total score, the [judgements](/wiki/Gameplay/Judgement) and accuracy of the team.
+For Tag co-op, the result shown is the total score, the [judgements](/wiki/Gameplay/Judgement) and accuracy of the team.
 Individual results are not shown, and can only be seen in the match history.
 The result screen only appears if the beatmap was cleared successfully, unlike other multiplayer modes.

-For `Tag-team VS` results screen, refer to `Tag-team VS`'s [result screen explanation](#team-vs-result-screen).
+For Tag-team VS results screen, refer to Tag-team VS's [result screen explanation](#team-vs-result-screen).

 ## Trivia